 Heart shaped cobs in all denominations from ½ real to eight reales were produced intermittently at Potosi from as early as 1664 to about 1759 and are known to have come primarily from this mint.
 The obverse and reverse of each piece were normally aligned carefully along the vertical or horizontal axis of the respective designs.
 The upper protrusion of most pieces tends to extend well beyond the standard issue planchet (as is with this piece).
 This necessitated special striking with full dies.
 The struck piece was then fashioned into the shape of a heart and pierced as appropriate.
 Weights for the heart pieces often vary as much as a half to a full gram over or under the officially prescribe weights (which is consistent with this piece).”

 The first National Mint of Potosí was located in Bolivia and was part of the Viceroyalty of Lima – a territorial entity located in South America, a member of the Spanish Crown between the 16th and 19th centuries.
 It was one of the most important mints, which was built thanks to the abundant veins of silver from the Cerro Rico of the so-called Villa Imperial.

-For more information on the Potosi mint and Corazón’s click here
+For more information on the Potosi mint and Corazón’s minted there click here